hfp/libxs/samples/stratify/README.md

 This preserves the deterministic curve order while giving downstream code a 2D tensor layout that can be consumed by optimized 2D convolution kernels.

+The samples distinguish the curve order from the 2D frame.
+The default `compact` frame streams voxels in curve-rank order into a dense near-square sheet, avoiding unused cells when an exact factor pair is available.
+The `canonical` frame decodes the finite 3D curve rank through the corresponding 2D curve, preserving the canonical destination curve coordinate at the cost of possible empty cells.

 ## Usage

 Build libxs first so that `lib/libxs.so` exists: